ewoks-kit/ewoksjob/doc/getting_started.rst

 .. code:: bash

-    pip install ewoksjob[redis]
+    pip install ewoksjob[redis,sql]

 Install on the worker side

 .. code:: bash

-    pip install ewoksjob[worker,redis]
+    pip install ewoksjob[worker,redis,sql]

-The `redis` option may vary, depending on which database/broker is choosen for messaging and data transfer.
+The `redis` and `sql` options are needed when using either for messaging or data transfer.

 Configuration
 -------------